badal-io/airflow2-local-ci-cd/README.md

 ### 2.1 &nbsp; GCP Cloud Shell:

-<strong>!!!
-Note:  GCP Cloud Shell has several limitations.
+<strong> !Note: GCP Cloud Shell has several limitations.
 If your cloud shell session expired or closed, you must repeat the Airflow initializaiton steps in section 4 ( 4.1 & 4.2) </strong>.

   - 2.1.1 &nbsp; Access GCP Cloud Shell from your browser using your crdentials: https://ide.cloud.google.com